- avoided the inevitable border conflicts

-• provided a legal claim of inheritance to expand into the allied territory whenever the allied monarch failed to leave an undisputed heir.
-(Emphasis added.)
+- provided a legal claim of inheritance to expand into the allied territory whenever the allied monarch failed to leave an undisputed heir.

-We see this strategy being accomplished under King David in his extension of the boundaries of Israel.
+We see this strategy under King David in his extension of the boundaries of Israel.

 When Absalom fled to Geshur to escape the legal consequences of murdering his brother, King David did not extradite him.
-Undoubtedly partly because of his love for Absalom, partly because of his own blood guilt over Uriah the Hittite, but very likely because of the geographical ability of Geshur to harbor their son and the high number of deaths that would cost to storm their stronghold.
+Undoubtedly partly because of his love for Absalom, but very likely because of the geographical ability of Geshur to harbor their son indefinitely.
+Which also explains why David chose alliance over another failed military takeover.

 So nation A making an alliance with nation B runs the risk of